SneezyG/Store/README.md

 4. Access the Django admin interface at [http://localhost:8000/admin/store](http://localhost:8000/admin/store).

-5. Authenticate with any of these user(#user) credentials to play around the application.
+5. Authenticate with any of these [User](#user) credentials to play around the application.